annyhe/refocus-simple-lens/tutorial.md

 };
 ```

-To give our game a spiffy look, make a css file with path `Lenses/WhackAMole/src/lens.css` with the following
+To give our game a spiffy look, make a css file called `lens.css` in the `src` folder with with the following
 ```css
 body {
   margin: 0;